 While much of the programme can be managed virtually, in-person meetings are essential for building trust and strategic alignment.
 Schedule at least three in-person meetings during the project:

-Kick-Off Meeting: Midpoint Review: Final Meeting: Establish Discuss progress, Review outcomes, objectives, KPIs, challenges, and plan and timelines. adjustments for dissemination, and discuss scalability subsequent sessions. and sustainability strategies.
+Kick-Off Meeting: Establish objectives, KPIs, and timelines.
+Midpoint Review: Discuss progress, challenges, and adjustments for subsequent sessions.